datagistips/geo4TableSchema/README.md

 # spatial-schema
-A proposal for including spatial dimension to TableSchema (https://specs.frictionlessdata.io/table-schema/) and implement checks on geodata
+A proposal for including spatial dimension to TableSchema (https://specs.frictionlessdata.io/table-schema/) and implement spatial checks on data containing geometry columns

 Introduces specifications for `geojson` and a new `geowkt` type

 ## `geojson`
 Additional specifications for `geojson` type

 ### Examples
 Some examples help to illustrate the specifications proposal

 #### A point geometry column
+Let's say a CSV file has a `geompoint` column.
+Below could be its specifications :

     "fields":[
       {